 Lo-fi in a high tech city

 Seattle’s School of Visual Concepts (SVC) spawned a thriving letterpress program and a beloved community of printers.
-The secret to their success?
+The secret to this success?
 Community engagement, a respect for craft, and a focus on collaboration.
 The legacy of that program lives on in Partners in Print — a new chapter in Seattle letterpress history.

 SVC has always been a school for professional development, mostly in marketing, graphic design, and related fields.
 Somewhat surprisingly, they thought it would be a good idea to start a letterpress program in 2001, when the rest of the world was abandoning print for pixels.
 The city of Seattle saw incredible growth and cultural change in the intervening years and is now an epicenter of technology.
 But instead of just surviving this cultural change, the letterpress program thrived.